rpatidar/myblog/src/pages/blog/designing-api-interfaces-lesson-1.md

 Engineers design interfaces every once in a while.
 What was the last time you created a interface ?

-if earlier developer would have put the structure right you would not have faced the build failures or migration mess with the apis.
+If the earlier developer would have put the structure right, you would not have faced the build failures or migration mess with the apis.

 While the Developers design with the best in mind.
-Every API has its termination and deprecation date where it will become outdates and new api takes over or a new version of the API need to be developed.
+Every API has its termination and deprecation date where it will become outdated and new API takes over or a new version of the API need to be developed.

 Lets take an example, You want to register a customer basic details in your system `first name` and `last name`.

-how would you create the interfaces, may be something like this  ?
+How would you create the interfaces, may be something like this  ?
 **Provider**

 ```java